davmre/sigvisa/README.txt

 - To test your model run "python score.py"

-- Finally, to do inference and store the results into the database call "python infer.py" (Not yet implemented)
+- Finally, to do inference and store the results into the database call "python infer.py -r 1" (to do inference on 1 hour)

 Directory Layout
 ================